pdp1145/Smartphone-Based-Suicide-Prevention/refs.md

 ## References

-### The seriousnes nature of the problem specific to acquired disabilities and TBI:
+### The serious nature of the problem specific to acquired disabilities and TBI:

 "There appears to be about a three to fourfold increased risk of suicide after TBI.”
 The neuropsychiatry of depression after brain injury.